9 Key Food and Beverage Industry Trends (2024-2027)

-Vertical farming combines advances in machine learning, robotics, biology and chemistry to offer large improvements over traditional farming.
+Vertical farming combines advances in machine learning, robotics, biology, and chemistry to offer large improvements over traditional farming.

-- Higher yields per square foot (up to 600 times higher, for wheat)
+- Higher yields per square foot (up to 600 times higher for wheat)

 - Up to 95% less water usage, thanks to advanced hydroponic or aeroponic systems

-- Less mold and E. coli risk, with fewer -- or no -- pesticides and herbicides
+- Less mold and E. coli risk, with fewer (or no) pesticides and herbicides

 - Year-round growth that doesn’t rely on seasons

-- Protection from environmental threats like cold snaps, flooding, monsoons, hurricanes and fires
+- Protection from environmental threats like cold snaps, flooding, monsoons, hurricanes, and fires

 Software is eating the world.
 But soon, it may also be feeding it.

-Some companies involved in vertical farming include:
+Examples of companies involved in vertical farming include: